-Based on the US Food consumption data (1989-1991) the Joint FAO/WHO Expert Committee on Food Additives (JECFA) has estimated that the mean estimated intake for $\gamma$ -cyclodextrin from its use in food was approximately 4 grams per day.
-The estimated daily intake for the 90th percentile group was about 7.5 grams per day.
-These estimates are based on the use of $\gamma$ -cyclodextrin in all foods and at the highest levels.
+Based on the US Food consumption data (1989-1991) the Joint FAO/WHO Expert Committee on Food Additives (JECFA) has estimated that the mean estimated intake for trehalose in the proposed foods for adults was 7 grams per day (excluding chewing gum).
+The estimated daily intake for the 90th percentile group was about 16 grams per day.
+These estimates are based on the intake from all foods and at the highest levels.
 The realistic dietary intake would be much lower.